 5. You Can Hand Wash Your Clothes Differently

-But one method I’m familiar is a wringer washer.
-After my mother-in-law watched me wash a family of 5’s clothing a few times a week, she just about had a break down.
+However, one method I’m familiar with is a wringer washer.
+After my mother-in-law watched me wash a family of five’s clothing a few times a week, she just about had a breakdown.
 She was so worried I was going to wash myself into the ground.

-So if you want to wash your clothes without a modern washer but aren’t sure you want to trade that washing machine in for a wash tub, then you might want to consider using a wringer washer.
+If you want to wash your clothes without a modern washer but aren’t sure you want to trade that washing machine in for a washtub, then you might want to consider using a wringer washer.

 As I mentioned, I don’t use a wringer washer or wash my clothes by hand anymore.
 I already alluded to the fact that with my family of growing boys the load just became too much for me.

 I went back to using my modern washing machine, but I learned so much in that year.
 Even if you don’t want to wash your clothes by hand consistently, I still recommend that you know how to do it because you never know when you might need to.
 It is great knowledge to have.